Abromeit/gsc-api-client/README.md

-# Google Search Console API Client
+# GSC API Client - A PHP Class for Easy-Peasy Data Retrieval from Google Search Console

-A PHP client for the Google Search Console API that makes it easy to retrieve search performance data.
+A **PHP client** for the Google Search Console API that makes it easy to import search performance data programmatically into your application.

 ## Table of Contents